EU foreign policy chief Catherine Ashton 390 (R).

 (photo credit: REUTERS/Kimmo Mantyla/Lehtikuva)

-In the contentious remark, originally reported by Agence France Presse Monday night and later verified by an official EU printout of Ashton's speech, she told a group of Palestinian youth in Brussels: "When we think about what happened today in Toulouse, we remember what happened in Norway a year ago, when we know what is happening in Syria, and we see what is happening in Gaza and in different parts of the world - we remember young people and children who lose their lives."
+“And the days when we remember young people who have been killed in all sorts of terrible circumstances – the Belgian children having lost their lives in a terrible tragedy and when we think of what happened in Toulouse today, when we remember what happened in Norway a year ago, when we know what is happening in Syria, when we see what is happening in Gaza and Sderot and in different parts of the world – we remember young people and children who lose their lives.”

-Speaking during a visit to China, Liberman said that the comparison was inappropriate and that he hopes that she retracts her statement.
-The children Ashton should be talking about, he continued, "are the ones in southern Israel who live in constant fear of rocket attacks [launched against] them from Gaza."
+The first came from Foreign Minister Avigdor Liberman, currently on a visit in China, who said that the comparison was inappropriate and that he hoped she would retract her statement.
+The children Ashton should be talking about, he said, “are the ones in southern Israel who live in constant fear of rocket attacks [launched against] them from Gaza.”